robyftp/Tree/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Why can't a bicycle stand on its own?
+It's two-tired.